 • Pension or employer benefits

 When you pass away, the institution transfers the asset directly to the beneficiary—no probate, no court involvement.
+This is where many plans quietly break.

 Types of Beneficiaries